Slow WiFi connection

 We are giving our customers the same tool our Customer service agents use.
 The service diagnostic test runs a series of tests on your service to detect any faults within your Internet connection.

 Tip: If you don’t have MyMelita account, visit this site and subscribe.
 Activation takes only a minute and you will get plenty of benefits with our free App.
-More information how to subscribe here.
+More information on how to subscribe here.

 Click here to learn more on how to improve your internet experience.